 No. Quertle "conceptualizes" your query to give the most relevant, and generally increased numbers of results.
 Quertle takes input such as "pinocytosis inhibition" and matches that to relationships, including "fluid-phase endocytosis was inhibited by" and so on.
 Thus, forcing a search for specific phrases is not supported.
 Quertle also "knows" about most things biological and chemical and will automatically recognize phrasal entities, such as "muscle contraction".
 If Quertle doesn't seem to understand something, please let us know.

-Power Terms are query terms used to represent a class of entities, such as $Diseases (representing all diseases), not the generic term "disease".
-The most commonly used Power Terms can be found in the Power Terms pop-up window.
+A Power Term query is used to represent a class of entities, such as $Diseases (representing all diseases), not the generic term "disease".
+The most commonly used Power Term queries can be found in the Power Term pop-up window.
 This can be accessed by clicking the link below the Search box.
-You can also view the full list of Power Terms.
+You can also view the full list of Power Term queries.
 If there is a Power Term you think should be included, please let us know.

 Can I create my own Power Term?

 No. You cannot simply add a $ at the beginning of a query term to make it a Power Term,

 since Quertle has to assign the members of each Power Term in the ontology.

 If you want your term included, let us know.

 The $ signifies that the search will be for the members of that Power Term class BUT NOT for the term itself.